louischrisorona/practiceStrictlyEqualsExperience/README.md

 # hashing
-learning to do stuff in JavaScript in practice not focusing on web output
+learning to do stuff in JavaScript not focusing on web output, yet